 In pre-registration, teams fill out an online form to indicate their qualifier preferences for the upcoming season.
-Round 2 of pre-registration (now closed) will enable teams to register for any of the remaining qualifiers in the 2020-2021 “Ultimate Goal” season.
+Round 2 of pre-registration will enable teams to register for any of the remaining qualifiers in the 2021-2022 “Freight Frenzy” season.

 There is no charge for pre-registration, and completing the form does not register a team for any events.
 This simply establishes a team’s priority claim for available event spots.
 Events will generally be assigned to teams based on when form responses are received and the availability of event spots.

 Even though teams are not required to pay event registration fees to pre-register, teams must pay their $275 national registration fee with FIRST (via the firstinspires.org Dashboard) before they will be assigned an event.
 (Teams that have received a Texas Workforce Commission grant from FIRST in Texas will be assumed to have paid their national fees, even if the funding hasn’t officially been sent yet.)